ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

         <td style="text-align:center; width:45%; border-left:none"><code>UNITY BACKEND</code></td>
     </tr>
     <tr>
-        <td style="width:50%; vertical-align:top">Configure settings for the next <a href="/guides/visuals">Visual</a> object: which texture to use, what shader to use, do we clip screen or mask with another visual, do we need to render onto a specific render target etc...
+        <td style="width:50%; vertical-align:top">Configure settings for the next <a href="/guides/visuals">Visual</a> object in the list: which texture to use, what shader to use, do we clip screen or mask with another visual, do we need to render onto a specific render target etc...
 Each of these setting changes are sent to the <strong>backend</strong>.</td>
         <td style="width:50%; vertical-align:top">Receive settings from <code>Renderer</code>, depending on the setting:
         <ul>
             <li>Use <code>CommandBuffer</code> to change some graphic setting on Unity side</li>